 The focus on older workers comes as the state is struggling with a labor shortage, driven part by the New Hampshire’s 2.6 percent unemployment rate — the second lowest in the nation next to Hawaii.
 Businesses such as manufacturing and construction have complained about finding enough skilled labor while the service sector is worried about limits on bringing in temporary foreign workers this summer.

-- Quotes of the Day: Maybe life isn’t about avoiding the bruises
+- Quotes of the Day: Your life is a result of the choices you make